Gireesh-Kumar-Gowd/Agri-Connect/README.md

 python app.py

-Open the localhost URL displayed at the top to access AgriConnect in your browser.
+Open the URL displayed at the top to access AgriConnect in your browser.

 ______________________________________________________________________________________________________________________________________________________
 📈 FUTURE IMPROVEMENTS